 Scot T. Martin

-- Gordon McKay Professor of Environmental Chemistry
+- Gordon McKay Professor of Environmental Science and Engineering and Professor of Earth and Planetary Sciences

 Professor Martin is the director of the Laboratory of Environmental Chemistry at Harvard University.
 His research focuses on research and engineering solutions to the major environmental challenges presently facing the world.
 His laboratory works specifically on problems of air & water pollution and their relationship to climate change.